 The Covid-19 pandemic hit the UK towards the end of the 2019/20 financial year.
 On 24 March 2020 the Prime Minister announced national lockdown with significant restrictions on public life and the requirement on the population to remain at home.
-Given the timing of the pandemic, at the end of the financial year, there was minimal impact on the Council's 2019/20 financial outturn and the 2019/20 Statement of Accounts.
+Given the timing of the pandemic, the impact was felt in the financial year 2020/21 and was mitigated by the reprofiling of existing budgets and prioritising planned expenditure along with Council using various funding streams from HMRC (Coronavirus Job Retention Scheme), the Department for Communities and the Department of Agriculture, Environment and Rural Affairs.